simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 #### I'm going to be away from the game for some time.
 How are inactive accounts handled?

-- Accounts with any payment on file will not be removed at all
+- PRO accounts will not be removed at all
 - Accounts less than 7 days old will be notified after 3 days of inactivity and deleted 5 days afterwards
 - Accounts less than 14 days old will be notified after 14 days of inactivity and deleted 7 days afterwards
 - Accounts more than 14 days old will be notified after 31 days of inactivity and deleted 21 days afterwards